gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "Get under," he said,
 pulling out one of the tents and shaking it open.
 Iffy pulled it over herself like a blanket.
-She heard rather than saw the rustle of Edson doing the same beside her.
+She heard rather than saw the rustle of Benício doing the same beside her.

 Silence,
 and then a faint hum that grew steadily louder.